 Ünal Tanık, owner and editor-in-chief of the Rota Haber news portal, which is among the dozens of media outlets closed down by the Turkish government in the aftermath of a failed coup attempt on July 15, was arrested on Wednesday after he was detained in Yalova the day before.

-- Purge-victim cadets set free after almost 6 years in prison on coup charges
+- 14 more military cadets set free after 6 years in prison

 Turkey Purge monitors unlawful crackdown of Turkish government in the aftermath of the failed coup, maps human rights abuses, hate crime and hate speech against political dissent in the country.